itsjafer/reverse-stock-split-arbitrage/README.md

 * Add a Tweepy listener to this repo so that anyone can run the entire process on their local machine without having to set anything else up (like GCP/IFTTT)
 * Set up this script as a package that can be installed and used from the commandline or programmatically
 * Add more brokers
+* Add a front end to show returns/results

 ### Future broker support